 If your mortgage is more than 30 days delinquent, your mortgage company is likely to begin foreclosure procedures within the next 60 to 90 days.
 There are, however, some steps that you can take now to help avoid foreclosure on your home.

 If you currently have enough money to pay the entire past due amount, including any attorney fees or foreclosure costs (if foreclosure has begun), your mortgage company will accept your payment and reinstate your mortgage.
-If you don’t have the entire amount, but think you can make payments, contact your mortgage company to work out a repayment plan.
+If you don’t have the entire amount, but think you can make payments, to work out a repayment plan.
 Your repayment amount is likely to include your regular payment, in addition to an amount that will be applied toward your delinquency.
 Selling your home is another alternative.

 Some other alternatives to foreclosure include:

-- Partial claim is when the mortgage insurance company on your loan lends you the money to bring your loan current.
+A partial claim is when the mortgage insurance company on your loan lends you the money to bring your loan current.
 If your loan has mortgage insurance, the insurance company stands to lose if you default.
 To help keep you in the house, the mortgage insurance company may help you get current on the loan.

-The lender could also use the modification by adding the missed payments to your current balance.
+The lender could also use the modification to add the missed payments to your current balance.
 This could increase your monthly loan payments so you would need to prove you can afford to pay the higher payment without defaulting again.

-- Forbearance is a written agreement where you send a lump-sum amount to the lender.
+Forbearance is a written agreement where you send a lump-sum amount to the lender.
 Each month thereafter you pay your regular payment plus half of your mortgage payment.
 For example, if your regular mortgage payment is $600 per month, your initial lump-sum payment might be $500 to $800.
 Then each month thereafter until you are current, your payment would be $900 ($600 plus $300).
 Most forbearance plans are for three to six months.

 A permanent hardship occurs when you can no longer afford to make the mortgage payments.
 Your mortgage company may agree to delay the foreclosure on your house for up to 120 days and give you time to sell the house.
 If, when you sell the house, you get less than what you owe on the house, the lender may forgive (not make you pay) the difference.

-- A deed in lieu of foreclosure is when you voluntarily deed the property back to the investor (or government) in exchange for a release from all your obligations under the mortgage.
+A deed in lieu of foreclosure is when you voluntarily deed the property back to the investor (or government) in exchange for a release from all your obligations under the mortgage.
 Although you lose your house, it is usually preferable to foreclosure because of the cost and emotional trauma of a foreclosure.
 And it is less damaging to your credit rating.

-On VA loans, the Department of Veterans Affairshas the authority to buy loans in default from investors and take over the servicing of the mortgage loan.
+On VA loans, the Department of Veterans Affairs has the authority to buy loans in default from investors and take over the servicing of the mortgage loan.
 Executing a short sale is an option on the government’s part and not every borrower qualifies.

-- A quitclaim deed transfers whatever interest you have in a particular piece of property.
+A quitclaim deed transfers whatever interest you have in a particular piece of property.
 By accepting such a deed, the buyer assumes all the risks.
 Such a deed makes no warranties as to the title, but simply transfers to the buyer whatever interest the grantor has.